-The principal researcher for the series, Adrian Sinclair studied film at the University of Wales, Aberystwyth, and served a traineeship with ITV in Yorkshire, England, where he learned his craft as a documentary film editor.
+The principal investigator for the series, Adrian Sinclair studied film at the University of Wales, Aberystwyth, and served a traineeship with ITV in Yorkshire, England, where he learned his craft as a documentary film editor.
 Since going freelance 15 years ago, he's worked for almost every major broadcaster in the world, including the BBC, ITV, Sky, Channel 4, National Geographic, Discovery and MTV.
-As well as receiving recognition for his work from the Royal Television Society in England, Adrian’s 2010 documentary Stealing Shakespeare (BBC/Smithsonian) was Emmy shortlisted for Best Documentary.
-Adrian regards the project as the perfect way to combine a lifetime of onscreen storytelling and his lifelong obsession with the Beatles.
+As well as receiving recognition for his work from the Royal Television Society in England, Adrian’s 2010 documentary Stealing Shakespeare (BBC/Smithsonian) was Emmy nominated for Best Documentary.
+Adrian regards the project as the perfect way to combine a lifetime of onscreen storytelling and his lifelong love of the Beatles.

 Having signed a multi-volume publishing deal with Dey Street Books in 2018, Allan and Adrian are widely considered to be two of the world's foremost authorities on Sir Paul McCartney's post-Beatles life and music.